awsdocs/amazon-ecs-developer-guide/doc_source/stopped-task-errors.md

 # Checking stopped tasks for errors<a name="stopped-task-errors"></a>

 If you have trouble starting a task, your task might be stopping because of an error\.
 For example, you run the task and the task displays a `PENDING` status and then disappears\.
-You can view errors like this in the Amazon ECS console by displaying the stopped task and inspecting it for error messages\.
+You can view stopped task errors like this in the Amazon ECS console by viewing the stopped task and inspecting it for error messages\.

+**Important**
+Amazon ECS also sends task state change events to EventBridge which you can view if your stopped task has expired from view in the Amazon ECS console\.
+For more information, see [Task state change events](ecs_cwe_events.md#ecs_task_events)\.

-**To check stopped tasks for errors**
+**To check stopped tasks for errors \(AWS Management Console\)**

 1. Open the Amazon ECS console at [https://console\.aws\.amazon\.com/ecs/](https://console.aws.amazon.com/ecs/)\.